New Coefficients For Hopf Cyclic Cohomology: Generalized Hopf cyclic cohomology with coefficients

 \begin{proposition} Let $M$ be a right-left module comodule over $\mathcal{H}$ and $A$ a right $\mathcal{H}$-comodule algebra.
 If $M$ is a $^A\mathcal{H}$-SAYD module, then $M$ is an $^A\mathcal{H}$-HCC. \end{proposition} \begin{proof} It is enough to show that the cyclic map is well-defined.
 The following computation proves that $\tau f$ is a left $\mathcal{H}$-comodule map.

 We use $^A\mathcal{H}$-AYD condition in the second equality, the $\mathcal{H}$-comodule map property of $f$ in the third equality and the coassociativity of the coaction for the element $a_n$ in the fourth and fifth equalities.
-For cyclicity, using $_A\mathcal{H}$-stability condition we have
+To prove cyclicity, using $_A\mathcal{H}$-stability condition we have,

 \end{proof}